 The Annex is one of Toronto’s funkiest neighbourhoods – and since it’s close to the University of Toronto, it’s another hotspot for places catering to hungry, bargain-hunting students.
 The Annex Hodgepodge (258 Dupont Street) is one of its most beloved hidden gems.
 Tucked away at Dupont and Spadina, this trendy mom and pop style bistro provides fresh soup, salad and sandwiches with vegetarian and vegan options to boot.

 If you’re in the mood for sushi and don’t want to pay an arm and a leg for it, you can’t do much better than Sushi on Bloor (515 Bloor Street West).
 The daily lunch special is a total steal.

 Roti Cuisine of India (308 Dupont Street) dishes out authentic South Asian cuisine.
 While the restaurant specializes in roti, it also serves favourites like butter chicken and lamb biryani.
 Its reasonable prices mean you’ll leave with a full stomach and a (mostly) full wallet.

 Danforth Avenue in Greektown has no shortage of restaurants.
 For a budget-friendly option, try Messini Authentic Gyros (445 Danforth Avenue), purveyor of Toronto’s most famed gyro sandwich.
 Savoury meat wrapped in a pita and topped with tzatziki and freshly cut French fries – it’s quite possibly the best $5 you’ll spend.

 Don’t be put off by the somewhat confusing name.
 Square Boy Drive-In (875 Danforth Avenue) is a great spot for cheap eats.
 In addition to serving typical diner fare like a burger and fries, Square Boy is renowned for its souvlaki.
-You might find better burgers in the city, but you’ll long and hard to find better souvlaki.
+You might find better burgers in the city, but you’ll look long and hard to find better souvlaki.
 Cash only!